 Discover more of the world’s greatest aphrodisiac foods

-This article was written in 2010 and most recently updated in February 2022.
+This article was written in 2010 and most recently updated in September 2024 with updated links and graphics.

 The clinical research you share is a single study with rabbits, not humans as the test subject.
 It should also be mentioned that it studies only one type of basil.
 Basil has a history as an aphrodisiac that stretches back nearly to the start of recorded time.
 There is much evidence to show that the nutrients in this herb are beneficial to sexual health and sex drive, not to mention the fact that there are even studies on the stimulating impact of basil’s aroma.
 We thank you to drawing our attention to an opposing point of view but we will most definitely not be taking down our article, which takes much history and research into consideration, on the basis of a single examination of the effect of basil on rabbits.